tsaol/fmbench-orchestrator/README.md

 #### Prerequisites

-- **IAM ROLE**: You need an active AWS account having an **IAM Role** necessary permissions to create, manage, and terminate EC2 instances.
+- **IAM ROLE**: You need an active AWS account having an **IAM Role**: Need necessary permissions to create, manage, and terminate EC2 instances.
 See [this](docs/iam.md) link for the permissions and trust policies that this IAM role needs to have.
 Call this IAM role as `fmbench-orchestrator`.

 - **Service quota**: Your AWS account needs to have enough **VCPU quota** to launch the Amazon EC2 instances if your LLM serving stack is EC2.
 In case you need to request a quota increase, please refer to [this link](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html).